 A birthing partner can offer support and comfort throughout labor and delivery.
 They can be anyone from your spouse or partner to a good friend.

-It’s becoming more and more possible for a woman to choose how and where she will give birth.
+It’s becoming more and more possible for women to choose how and where they will give birth.
 Although most birthing decisions can’t be finalized until the delivery itself, it’s important to understand your options and have an idea of what feels right for you.

 Hospitals have labor and delivery suites and operating rooms for C-sections.
 Most hospitals have labor/delivery/recovery (LDR) suites, which are large rooms that are set up to allow women to stay in one room from labor through recovery.

 These are free-standing centers that advocate “natural childbirth” (childbirth without assistance from medications) for women at low risk for pregnancy complications who are delivering at term (37 to 42 weeks).
 Birthing centers often have more of a home birth-like atmosphere.

 Advocates of water births suggest that the water relaxes the mother and eases labor and delivery.
 There’s little risk of drowning since a newborn doesn’t take their first breath until they’re exposed to air.
 There is no evidence of increased adverse effects to babies who have undergone a water birth.

-Water births are not advised for women who are at risk for complications or premature delivery and need closer monitoring.
+Water births aren’t advised for women who are at risk for complications or premature delivery and need closer monitoring.

 A hospital birth isn’t for everyone.
 Having a baby in the comfort of your own home may be the best option for you.
 The downside is that emergency care isn’t immediately available if complications should arise during labor or delivery.